 Neglect is a common issue particularly in Cardiff where the proportion of children on the child protection register due to neglect is

-Explanation: In 2014/15 41% of children on child protection registers in Cardiff and 39% in Vale of Glamorgan are on them due to neglect – compared to 40% in Wales.
+Explanation: In 2015/16 58% of registrations to child protection registers in Cardiff and 35% in Vale of Glamorgan were due to neglect – compared to 48% for Wales as a whole.